- Ombud Home

 Cheating During Examinations

-- Assign/change seating for the final; if possible, have students leave empty seats between one another.
+- Assign/change seating for examinations; if possible, have students leave empty seats between one another.

 - Require students to place all personal effects at the front of the room or at least out of view.